marcc-hpc/tutorials/pages/shortcourse/shortcourse_text.md

 #!/usr/bin/env python
 ~~~

-This translates to "use whichever python is available".
+This translates to "use whichever python is available" as long as we have already set execute permissions on the file.
 Using this hashbang ensures that our scripts can later migrate to other systems without needing to know the precise location of `Python`.
 The `bash` interpreter is always located at `/bin/bash`, however many other interpreters can be found at other locations.

 ## More information about `vi`